We lift the lid on Káťa Kabanová - Janáček's intensely lyrical piece that blends bold national colours with universal drama. Image © Tom Hammick

 Glyndebourne’s Music Director Robin Ticciati conducts the London Philharmonic Orchestra in the Festival’s first new production of Káťa Kabanová for over 30 years.
 This staging is directed by Olivier Award-winning Italian director Damiano Michieletto (praised for the ‘cinematic’ sweep and ‘gripping’ drama of his recent Cavalleria Rusticana/Pagliacci at the Royal Opera), who makes his Glyndebourne debut.

 Rising star Czech soprano Kateřina Knĕžíková – recently hailed for her ‘burnished’ tone and ‘moving’ performances – sings the title role, with distinguished mezzo-soprano Katarina Dalayman as her tormentor, the cruel widow Kabanicha.
 Two Glyndebourne favourites – British tenors David Butt Philip (‘Uncompromising conviction and blazing intensity’) and Nicky Spence (‘A voice of real distinction’) – complete Káťa’s love-triangle as her lover Boris and husband Tichon.
-Russian mezzo Aigul Akhmetshina and British tenor Thomas Atkins complete the cast as young lovers Varvara and Kudrjas.
+Russian mezzo Aigul Akhmetshina and New Zealand tenor Thomas Atkins complete the cast as young lovers Varvara and Kudrjas.

 Set the spotlight back on our world-class productions